krmboya/weather-data/README.txt

-Program that find the Maximum Temperature Spread in weather.dat
+Program that finds the Maximum Temperature Spread in weather.dat

 To run the program, type: